Aldi responds to rumours that one of its Blackpool stores might be closing

 In response to these reports, the Gazette has sought clarification from Aldi about the future of the supermarket.

-We also asked for clarification on the future of the St Annes store after similar concerns were raised about plans to close the branch in Clifton Drive North and replace it with a new branch in Lytham.
+We also asked for clarification on the future of the Aldi store in St Annes after rumours surfaced about alleged plans to close the branch in Clifton Drive North and replace it with a brand new store in Lytham.

-Aldi has dismissed the reports, with a spokesman saying, "We currently don’t have any plans to close either store".
+But Aldi has dismissed these reports, with a spokesman confirming, "We currently don’t have any plans to close either store".

 The supermarket has been busy expanding its footprint across the Fylde coast, with its refurbished store in Fleetwood reopening earlier this month.